 The demand for online teachers is growing and expanding in K-12 settings, and the practice is increasingly common at higher-education institutions.
 The Online Teaching Certificate program is designed for K-12, college and university educators interested in creating and teaching online and blended courses, or using web-based/web 2.0 components to enhance face-to-face instruction.
-Online teaching includes hybrid courses that offer a combination of in-person and online instruction, as well as fully online experiences and distance learning.

 Each course stands alone; you may want to take one class or all three.
 The certificate consists of three courses, totaling 9 credit hours, and may be earned in one year.
 It is recommended to take INTE 5200 first, but it is not required.

 All courses are three graduate credit hours.
 Tuition is $359.50/credit,

 plus student fees of $10/credit, plus $100 online course fee, for a

 total of $1,208.50/course.

 |INTE 5200: Designing Online and Blended Teaching Units

 This online course helps educators transition to teaching online.
 Create online learning experiences, activities, assessments, and resources.
 Explore blended learning environments, synchronous and asynchronous instruction, the use of emerging technologies and trends along with accessibility concerns, and effective evaluation of online course design.